mulimuoki001/AquaSentinel/README.md

 After login:
 - A token is stored in `localStorage`
-- All secure routes are protected on both frontend and backend
+- All secure routes are protected on both the frontend and backend

 ---